 - Who will draft documents for the court or write letters to the other party?

-- Who will go to court and attend meetings and settlement conferences?
+- Who will go to court and attend court hearings and settlement conferences?

 - Who will negotiate with the other party to try to settle out of court?